sg893052/sonic-buildimage/copp/SONiC_CoPP.md

 # 8 Scalability
 - Limit CoPP classifiers to 64
 - Minimum number of CoPP policers supported must be equal to max number of CoPP protocol traps supported in SONiC
-- Max number of CPU queues is ASIC specific
+- Max number of CPU queues is ASIC specific.
+Testing should limit the CPU queue assignments to the range defined in the default COPP table (0-23)